sstoychev/viachat/WORKPLAN.md

     - if used command /post _room_ - send to the specified room

 1. Store information in database
-    - adapter classes for the different DBs - the should have the same set of default methods so they can be changed without changing anything in the code
+    - adapter classes for the different DBs - the should have the same set of default methods so they can be changed without changing anything in the code - Done
     - store rooms messages in the database

 1. Start server parameters handling